Gawad Kalinga

-Gawad Kalinga (GK) ("to give care" in Tagalog) is a Philippine non-governmental organization known officially as the Gawad Kalinga Community Development Foundation.
+Gawad Kalinga (GK; "to give care" in Tagalog) is a Philippine non-governmental organization known officially as the Gawad Kalinga Community Development Foundation.
 It describes itself as a "poverty alleviation and nation-building movement".

-Its mission is to end poverty for 5 million families by 2024.

 History

-In 1999, Couples for Christ (CFC) built the first GK house for the Adduru family from Bagong Silang, a barangay in which the organization had previously held poverty programs.
+The Couples for Christ (CFC) started its outreach in a slum in Bagong Silang, Caloocan organizing a youth camp for juvenile gang members in 1995.
+It was an experiment by Tony Meloto, who is credited as the founder of Gawad Kalinga (GK).
+The first GK house was built for the Adduru family in 1999.
 The name "Gawad Kalinga", which translates in the Filipino language either as "to give care" or "to award care," was coined in 2000.